Topological signature of the quantum nature of gravity from the Pancharatnam phase in dual Stern-Gerlach interferometers: Introduction

-{\it Introduction:} One of the distinctive features of quantum mechanical interactions is their ability to create entanglement between systems.
-Entangled systems are inherently nonlocal, which fundamentally distinguishes them from their local classical counterparts.
-However, classical interactions cannot entangle different particles.
-The expression classical entanglement found in the literature \cite{enk,azzini} refers to the impossibility of writing a single-particle wave function with different degrees of freedom as a product state.
+One of the distinctive features of quantum mechanical interactions is their ability to create entanglements between systems.
+Entangled systems are inherently non-local, which fundamentally distinguishes them from their local classical counterparts.
+Classical interactions cannot create entanglement between particles.
+The expression 'classical entanglement' found in the literature \cite{enk,azzini} refers to the impossibility of writing a single-particle wave function with different degrees of freedom as a product state.
 However, even if the single-particle wavefunction cannot be factorized into a product state of these degrees of freedom, physics remains local.